Sri Lanka Active Adventure

 Hiking to Manigala Rock

 Today from your base at Riverstone you’ll head to the famed Manigala Rock.
-You will start off on the village road before turning off onto narrow back roads, passing through bright green paddy fields with 360 degree panoramic views over the lush green landscape.
+Start of on the village road before turning off onto smaller village back roads, passing through bright green paddy fields with great views in all directions.

-You’ll see the awe inspiring paddy terraces that use “step farming” or “Helmalu”, necessary in hilly areas where flat land is in short supply.
+Awe at the paddy terraces that use “step farming” or “Helmalu”, necessary in hilly areas where flat land is in short supply.
 Your climb then takes you through the forests criss-crossed with numerous silver streams, before you begin your climb to the top of Manigala Rock.

-From the top you can see the famous and mighty Knuckles range.
-After spending some time on the peak, begin your leisurely hike down, and in the afternoon you will enjoy a stunning safari game drive through the world-renowned Wasgamuwa National Park.
+From the top you can see the mighty Knuckles range.
+After spending some time on the peak, begin your hike down to enjoy a stunning safari at the world-renowned Wasgamuwa National Park.

-Spot the elephants that roam freely as well as wild buffalo, spotted deer, wild boar, crocodiles and leopard, for an unforgettable afternoon searching for Sri Lanka’s wildlife.
+Spot the elephants that roam freely as well as wild buffalo, spotted deer, wild boar, crocodiles and leopard, for an unforgettable afternoon of searching for wildlife.

 Meals: Breakfast and dinner